mimoo/Diffie-Hellman_Backdoor/README.md

 * ![estimations/](estimations/) hopefuly soon it will be full with estimations on Pohlig-Hellman and Pollard Rho
 * ![whitepaper.tex](whitepaper.tex) wannabe whitepaper

+Other repositories were created during this research:

 * [github/test_DHparams](https://github.com/mimoo/test_DHparams) contains a tool to check your Diffie-Hellman parameters (is the modulus long enough?
 Is it a safe prime? ...)

+* [github/GoNTL](https://github.com/mimoo/GoNTL) contains an extension of the go bignumber library along with an implementation of Pollard Rho for discrete logarithm

 ## How to implement a NOBUS backdoor in DH